caepenna/css-styleguide/_contents/colors.markdown

 ## Color Names

-**It should never be used in a project**!
+It should never be used in a project.
 Use it only for fast prototyping and testing specific components.

 ```scss
 color: red;